psavina/python_corsika_utility/README.md

 ## showerGenerator
 A package that handles the stearing cards generation.
+-- randLib: used for the generation of the random numbers following the correct distributions- -- primes.dat: prime numbers between 1901 and 45077

 ## corsikaDatacard
 A package that handles the CORSIKA datacard structure.